 - 4. If the device to be prioritized appears in the MAC Device List, select it.
-The information from the MAC Device List will be used to populate the policy name, MAC Address, and Device Name fields.
+The information from the MAC Device List is used to populate the policy name, MAC Address, and Device Name fields.
 If the device does not appear in the MAC Device List, click Refresh.
 If it still does not appear, you must complete these fields manually. - 5.
 From the Priority drop-down list, select the priority that this device's traffic should receive relative to other applications and traffic when accessing the Internet.
 The options are Low, Normal, High, and Highest. - 6.
 Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 7.
-In the QoS Setup screen, select the Turn Internet Access QoS On check box. - 8.
 Click Apply.